A Levels (cannot take AS in these subjects)

 Exam: 26.7% of A-Level (1hr 30 minutes - written paper)

-Demonstrate their understanding of wider social, moral and environmental issues that impact on design/manufacturing industries.
+Analyse existing products Demonstrate their technical knowledge of materials, product functionality, manufacturing processes and techniques Demonstrate applied mathematical skills Demonstrate their understanding of wider social, moral and environmental issues that impact on design/manufacturing industries. |

 Problem Solving: 23.3% of A-level (1hr 45 minutes - written paper)